IBC Charter

 IRE Minutes:

-As per the 2015 OSP guidance document entitled “USG Policy for Institutional Oversight of Life Sciences DURC: Points to Consider when Using an IBC as an IRE,” the minutes of stand-alone IRE meetings must be distinct from those of IBC meetings and are not subject to the NIH Guidelines, Section IV-B-2-a-(7).
-IRE meeting minutes are public records of the State of Maryland which may be held confidential as executive advisory communications, or, may be subject to disclosure, depending on circumstances and as required by law.
+Actions of the IRE performed outside of IBC meetings, including those performed by a DURC/PEPP subcommittee, will be documented in separate minutes that will not be subject to NIH Guidelines, Section IV-B-2-a-(7).
+IRE minutes are public records of the State of Maryland which may be held confidential as executive advisory communications, or, may be subject to disclosure, depending on circumstances and as required by law.
 Minutes will be reviewed by the ICDUR before being considered final.
-Minutes will be made available on a confidential basis to IRE members for review, to the President and to UMB officials on a need to know basis.
+Minutes will be made available on a confidential basis to IRE members for review, to the IO and to UMB officials on a need-to-know basis.

-The PI of a project may appeal the identification of a project as DURC in writing to the President.
-The President will then assure that the proper procedures were followed as outlined in the USG Policy.
-Upon consultation with the President, the chairperson and ICDUR will jointly rule on the appeal.
+The PI of a project may appeal the identification of a project as Category 1 or 2 in writing to the IO.
+The IO will then assure that the proper procedures were followed as outlined in the USG Policy.
+Upon consultation with the IO, the chairperson and BSO will jointly rule on the appeal.

-The appeals process will not prevent the ICDUR from communicating the IRE’s finding to the USG funding agency/NIH within 30 calendar days, as required by the USG Policy.
-If the USG funding agency (or NIH) classifies research as DURC, their decision supersedes the appeals process.
+The appeals process will not prevent the ICDUR from communicating the IRE’s finding to the USG funding agency within 30 calendar days, as required by the USG Policy.
+If the USG funding agency classifies research as Category 1 or 2 Research, their decision supersedes the institutional appeals process.

 Annual Review and Changes to this Charter:

-This charter will be reviewed annually by the IBC.
+This charter will be reviewed at least annually by the IBC.
 It may be modified or amended by approval of a majority of voting members of the IBC.

 Abbreviation Index: